-From table 1, it can be seen that there are 7 different polymer family types, which have been colour-coded as identical family types for their sample number, for instance the 2 polycarbonate type samples are coded in a red colour.
+From table 1, it can be seen that there are 7 different polymer family types, which have been color-coded as identical family types for their sample number, for instance, the 2 polycarbonate type samples are coded in red color.
 Figures 2-14 shows the classified type materials.

 Figure 2.
 Spectrum Quest1 - Sample 1 - PVC Classified Type Material

 Figure 3.
 Spectrum Quest2 - Sample 2 - PVC classified type material

 Figure 4.
 Spectrum Quest3 - Sample 3 - polycarbonate classified type material

 Figure 5.
 Spectrum Quest4 - Sample 4 - polypropylene classified type material

 Figure 6.
 Spectrum Quest5 - Sample 5 - polyester classified type material